-CHAPTER 1 IMAM JAFAR BIN MUHAMMAD AL-SADIQ (A.S.): CHILDHOOD AND EARLY MANHOOD
+IMAM JAFFER BIN MUHAMMAD AL-SADIQ(A.S.)
+CHILDHOOD AND EARLY MANHOOD

-Imam Jafar Bin Muhammad (a.s.) is the Sixth Imam form the progeny of Prophet Muhammad (s.a.w.w.).
-He is known more by his title (Lakab) AL-SADIQ.
-Several explanations have been given as to why he has been singled out for this title despite the fact that all the Imams from the progeny of the Prophet (s.a.w.w.) were truthful - AL SADIQ.
+Imam Jafter Bin Muhammad (A.S.) is the Sixth Imam form the progeny of Prophet Muhammad (S. A.W.W.).
+He is known more by his title (Lakab) fc AL-SADIQ\ Several explanations have been given as to why he has been singled out for this title despite the fact that all the Imams from the progeny of the Prophet were truthful-AL SADIQ.

-Muhammad Khazri in his AT-TASHREE UL ISLAM says: "Hazrat Abu Abdullah Jafar Sadiq (a.s.) came of the Sayyids of the Holy Household.
+Muhammad Khazri in tesAT-TASHRM i JL ISLAM! says: "Hazrat Abu Abdullah Jaffer Sadiq (A.S) came of the Sayyeds of the Holy Household.
 He won the title of Sadiq because of his unchallengeable truthfulness."
-Batras Bustani in his DAERATAK MAAREF Vol. VI reaffirms this view.
+Batras Bustani inhis DAERATAK MAAREF Vol VI. reaffirms this view.

-Another explanation given by scholars is that there was a need to distinguish him from others who had a similar name and who had made false claims to be the Imam of the time.
+Another explanations is, there was a need to distinguish him form others who had a similar name and who had made false claims to be the Imam of the time.
 By calling him AL-SADIQ, people would differentiate him from the false ones.

-A third explanation is that, Allah, the Almighty; Himself chose this title for him.
-The Prophet (s.a.w.w.) therefore foretold the birth of this Imam and gave him this title.
+A third explanation is that Allah, the Almighty, Himself chose this title for him.
+The Prophet (S. A. W. W.) therefore foretold the birth of this Imam and gave him this title.

-The most important thing to note is that like the Prophet (s.a.w.w.), who was acknowledged to be truthful (AL-SADIQ) even by his avowed enemies, the Quraish of Mecca, similarly Imam Jafar Sadiq's truthfulness has been accepted at all times even by his enemies.
+The most important thing to note is that like the Prophet (S.A.W.W.) who was acknowledged to be truthful i AL-SADIQ) even by his avowed enemies, The Quraish of Mecca, similarly Imam Jaffer Sadiq's truthfulness has been accepted at all times even by his enemies.

-As for the name Jafar, by Arabic lexicon, it simply means a stream.
-However, according to some traditions, Jafar is a unique stream in paradise.
-In view of the fact that Imam Jafar (a.s.) was to become a fountain head of knowledge for all and sundry, he was given this name by his father, the Fifth Imam.
+As for the name Jaffei; by.
+Arabic lexicon, it simpK means a stream.
+But according to some traditions.
+Jaffer is a unique stream in paradise.
+In view of the fact that Imam Jaffer (A.S) was to become a fountain head of knowledge for all and sundry; he was given this name by his father, the Fifth Imam.

-The Sixth Imam is also known by many other titles (ILQAB) that include FAADHIL (the excellent one), TAHIR (the pure one), SABIR (the patient one), QAEEM (the steadfast one) and MUSADDIQ (the ratifier).
+The Sixth Imam is also known by many other titles C1LQAB') that include FAADHIL (the excellent one), TAHIR (the pure one), SAB1R (the patient one), QAEEM (the steadfast one) and MUSADDIQ (the ratifier).

-Another unique thing about Imam Jafar Sadiq (a.s.) is that the Shia sect of Islam is named after him.
-Thus when people talk of the 'madhhab' of Abu Hanifa, of Ahmed Ibn Hanbal, of Malik Ibn Anas, of Imam Shafi, they talk of the madh'hab of Ahlul-Bayt as madhhab Jafari.
+Another unique thing about Imam Jaffer Sadiq (A.S) is, the Shia sect of Islam is named after him.
+Thus when people talk of the 'madhab' of Abu Hanifa, of Ahmed Ibne Hanbal, of Malik bin Anas, of Imam Shafi, they talk of the madhab of Ahlul Bayt as madhab Jafferi.

-HIS PARENTS AND GRANDPARENTS
+HIS PARENTS AND GRANDPARENTS:

-His father was Imam Muhammad Baqir (a.s.).
+His father was Imam Muhammad Baqir (A.S.).

 His mother was Fatima (popular by the name of Umm Farwa).
 She was a woman of many merits.
-Imam Sadiq (a.s.) had high regards for her; so much so that he used to quote her as source of "hadith" from the Fifth Imam.
-One such hadith is recorded by Kulayni in USUL AL-KAFI:
+Imam Sadiq (A.S.) had high regards for her, so much so that he used to quote her as source of "hadith' from the Fifth Imam.
+One such hadith is recorded by Kulayni in USULAL-KAFI:

-Imam Sadiq (a.s.) reports that his father told Umm Farwa: "O Umm Farwa, I pray to Allah for the sinners among the Shias, day and night, a thousand times; for we, Imams, endure the misfortunes that happen in the light of what we know of the coming reward, whereas they suffer without such knowledge."
+Imam Sadiq (A.S.) reports that his father told Umm Farwa: "O Umm Farwa, I pray to Allah for the sinners among the Shias day and night, a thousand times, for we Imams endure the misfortunes that happen in the light of what we know of the coming reward, whereas they suffer without such knowledge."

-This does not come, as a surprise, knowing the fact that Umm Farwa's father was Qasim, the son of Muhammad Bin Abu Baqr.
-Qasim was a very pious person and a devout student of Imam Zainul Abideen (a.s.).
+This does not come, as a surprise knowing the fact that Umm Farwa's father was Qasim, the son of Muhammad Bin Abu baqr.
+Qasim was a very pious person and a devout student of Imam Zainul Abideen (A.S).
 He was regarded amongst the seven top most jurists of Medina during his times.